© 2026 KRWG

 Available On Air Stations

-Instructure, a web-based learning management system containing teachers' and students' data across the United States appears to have been disabled, with one group claiming responsibility for the breach, according to wral.com.
+Instructure, a web-based learning management system containing teachers' and students' data across the United States was disabled Thursday, with one group claiming responsibility for the breach, according to wral.com.
 New Mexico State University is among thousands of schools nationwide who are affected.

 Earlier Thursday, a hacker group called "ShinyHunters" said it was responsible for a data breach of Instructure, which manages the Canvas system for several schools across the country.
 The group said it would release data it acquired through the breach unless it was paid a ransom.